 Prohibited disability harassment occurs when unwelcome physical, verbal, or nonverbal conduct is based upon an individual's disability and when the conduct has the purpose or effect of interfering with the individual's work or educational performance; of creating an intimidating, hostile, or offensive working and/or learning environment; or of interfering with one's ability to participate in or benefit from a class or an educational program or activity.
-Such harassment may occur where conduct is directed at the characteristics of a person's disability disabiling condition, such as negative comments about speech patterns, movement, physical impairments or defects/appearances, or the like.
-Such harassment may further occur where conduct is directed at or pertains to a person's genetic information.
+Such harassment may occur where conduct is directed at the characteristics of a person's disability disabling condition, such as negative comments about speech patterns, movement, physical impairments or defects/appearances, or the like.